kyanagimoto/riak-ruby-client-noenc/README.markdown

 http://basho.github.io/riak-ruby-client/ , and API documentation can be read at http://www.rubydoc.info/gems/riak-client/frames .

+This client is different from original version, no-encoding to utf-8.

 ## Dependencies

 Ruby 1.9.3, 2.0, 2.1, and 2.2 are supported.
 JRuby in 1.9 and 2.0 modes are